I am a volunteer

 The Trust inspires young people to believe in a brighter future living through and beyond cancer.
 By giving up your time, you are changing young lives.

-Whether you're getting hands-on and supporting young people in one of our trip volunteer roles, or helping at a fundraising event - dishing out jelly babies to runners or spreading the word at festivals - whatever you do will help a young person feel more accepted, independent and optimistic as they re-establish their place in the world.
+Whether you're getting hands-on and supporting young people in one of our trip volunteer roles, sharing your story, or helping at a fundraising event or festival, whatever you do will help a young person feel more accepted, independent and optimistic as they re-establish their place in the world after treatment.

 Your impact - live dashboard Contact the team

-There will be lots you will want to know before volunteering on your trip.
+There will be lots you will want to know before volunteering for the Trust.
 These resources will help.

 How we look after young people